How to support foster families and families adopting a child

 • They are not trying to take people’s kids away.
 They are trying to provide a safe, caring home for a child in need.

-You don’t need to become an expert on every acronym, but learning these few terms will help you know what your foster friends are talking about.
+You don’t need to become an expert on every acronym, but learning these few terms will help you know what your foster friends or adopting friends are talking about.

 Permanency—The goal of every case with a child in state custody—to find a safe, loving, permanent home that can meet the child’s needs.
 Permanency might mean going home to a biological parent, being adopted by relatives, or being adopted by a foster family.